kerimdzhanov/dotenv-flow/README.md

 ---

-The following API considered as internal, but it is also exposed to give the ability to be used programmatically by your own needs.
+The following API is considered as internal, although it's exposed for programmatic use of **dotenv-flow** for your own project-specific needs.

 #### `.listFiles([options]) => string[]`

-Returns a list of `.env*` filenames depending on the given `options`.
+Returns a list of existing `.env*` filenames depending on the given `options`.

 The resulting list is ordered by the env files' variables overwriting priority from lowest to highest.

-This is also referenced as "env files' environment cascade."
+This can also be referenced as "env files' environment cascade" or "order of ascending priority."

 ⚠️ Note that the `.env.local` file is not listed for "test" environment, since normally you expect tests to produce the same results for everyone.